 Start by putting together a complete list of the features you’d like your Shopify site to have.
 Include specific things you’ve seen on other stores and provide examples if you can.
 The developer should be able to guide you through the most common features and options.
 They can also help you identify easier (and less expensive) ways of implementing what you are trying to achieve.

 Once you have your list of features, prioritize them based on how critical they are to your business.
-This will help your developer separate the nice-to-haves from essential functionality.
+This will help your developer separate the essential functionality from the nice-to-haves.
 It’ll also help you prioritize, if everything doesn’t fit within your budget, or if you need to develop your site in phases.

 With your project scope fleshed out, your developer should be able to provide you with a quote.
 For simple stores, this will likely be an all-in dollar amount.
 For more complex stores, you might be presented with a range of costs and a variety of options.